Merigrim/FlicTool/README.md

 ##Dependencies

-FlicTool requires Boost Filesystem, Program Option, Regex and System in order to be built.
+FlicTool requires Boost Filesystem, Program Options, Regex and System in order to be built.